Kurogami2134/MHP3rd-Game-FIle-List/guide/guide.md

 ### Using custom animations

 [This repo](https://github.com/Kurogami2134/mhp3rd-wpn-anim) contains python code to generate custom animations, and animation entries, which will work both on FU and P3rd.
-As well as `assembly` code to build a mod to load them, only in P3rd (no hd) currently.
+As well as `assembly` code to build (use [armips](#tools)) a mod to load them, only in P3rd (no hd) currently.

 #### Creating animations